heera/ninja-tables/readme.txt

 <li>Sports Team Member Table with Image</li>
 <li>Any Type of Data that need to be shown as tabular format</li></ul>

-== Blazing Fast Frontend Table Rendering ==
+### Blazing Fast Frontend Table Rendering
 We have optimized this plugin for last 1 year and we made the plugin feature rich but we did not compromise with you page speed.
-Ninja Table only load the scripts and styles on the pages where you inserted the shortcode.
-That means you site will not be slow.
-Our ajax technique load your thousanads of row withour slowing down your site.
+Ninja Table only loads the scripts and styles on the pages where you inserted the shortcode.
+That means your site will not be slow.
+Our ajax technique load your thousands of row without slowing down your site.
 Our frontend javascript file is less than 4KB ( It's true ).
-We are continuing improve this plugin so you may contribute by giving us suggession and what do you think about this plugin anytime.
+We are continuing to improve this plugin so you may contribute by giving us suggestions and what do you think about this plugin anytime.
 Our engineers will get back to you as soon as possible.

-== Awesome Support ==
+### Awesome Support
 Get dedicated support from our awesome happiness managers and developers and Yes!
-It's completely free.
+It's **completely free**.
+All you need to do is create a support ticker from here: https://wpmanageninja.com/support-tickets/ .
+Within a few hours (maximum), your problems will be solved.
+You can also request any features you want by creating the support tickets.

-== Let Us Know What Do You Think ==
+### Let Us Know What Do You Think
 We always hear our users.
 We have a dedicated support team.
 We try to integrate features that our users want.
-Please let us know your feedback and we will get back to you as soon as possible.
+Please let us know your feedback and we will get back to you **as soon as possible**.

 == Documentation with Video ==
-<ul><li><a href="https://wpmanageninja.com/ninja-tables/?utm_source=ninja-tables-wp-repo" target="_blank">Home Page</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/getting-started/?utm_source=ninja-tables-wp-repo" target="_blank">Ninja Tables Introduction</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/demo/?utm_source=ninja-tables-wp-repo" target="_blank">Ninja Tables Demo</a></li>
+<li><a href="https://wpmanageninja.com/ninja-tables/use-case/?utm_source=ninja-tables-wp-repo" target="_blank">Ninja Tables Demo</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/setting-up-a-table/?utm_source=ninja-tables-wp-repo" target="_blank">Setting up a Table</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/getting-started-with-ninja-tables/setting-up-a-table/?utm_source=ninja-tables-wp-repo" target="_blank">Setting up a Table</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/configure-responsive-breakdowns-for-table/?utm_source=ninja-tables-wp-repo" target="_blank">Configure Responsive Breakdowns for Table</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/configuring-tables/configure-responsive-breakdowns-for-table/?utm_source=ninja-tables-wp-repo" target="_blank">Configure Responsive Breakdowns for Table</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/designing-tables/visual-table-styling/?utm_source=ninja-tables-wp-repo" target="_blank">Visual Table Styling</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/import-table-data-from-csv/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table Data from CSV</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/import-export/import-table-data-from-csv/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table from CSV</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/export-data/?utm_source=ninja-tables-wp-repo" target="_blank">Export Data from a Table</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/export-data/?utm_source=ninja-tables-wp-repo" target="_blank">Export Data from a Table</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/export-data/?utm_source=ninja-tables-wp-repo" target="_blank">Export Data from a Table</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/import-table-from-csv/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table from CSV</a></li>
 <li><a href="https://wpmanageninja.com/r/docs/ninja-tables/import-table-from-json-file/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table from JSON file</a></li>
-<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/import-table-from-table-press-plugin/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table from Table Press Plugin</a></li></ul>
+<li><a href="https://wpmanageninja.com/r/docs/ninja-tables/import-table-from-table-press-plugin/?utm_source=ninja-tables-wp-repo" target="_blank">Import Table from Table Press Plugin</a></li>
+<li><a href="https://wpmanageninja.com/docs/ninja-tables/integrations/wp-fluent-form-integration/?utm_source=ninja-tables-wp-repo" target="_blank">WP Fluent Form Integration with Ninja Tables</a></li></ul>

 == Try Best Contact From Builder Plugin Too ==
 [WP FluentForm – Best Contact Form Plugin with Advanced Form Builder Features](https://wordpress.org/plugins/fluentform/)

 So, give this plugin a try and check the awesome powerful features and table styles, Let us know what you loved and what else you need more.

 == Installation ==